Bill Littlejohn: Hollywood in the 1930s and 1940s

-When Van Beuren closed its doors in 1935 (or 1936), Littlejohn moved to Los Angeles, completed a degree in aeronautical engineering, and worked for a time at Lockheed.
+When Van Beuren closed its doors in 1936, Littlejohn moved to Los Angeles, completed a degree in aeronautical engineering, and worked for a time at Lockheed.
 He recalled, "I began work at Lockheed, but the people there were so boring!
 They would talk all night about the qualities of a rivet."

 In 1937, Littlejohn returned to animation, working for Harman and Ising and the Metro-Goldwyn-Mayer cartoon studio.
 While at MGM, he worked on the Happy Harmonies shorts and the then-new Tom and Jerry series.
 Littlejohn was one of the few people (alongside Jack Zander) who worked on the two unrelated Tom and Jerry series at both Van Beuren and MGM.
 In 1938, Littlejohn worked on Milt Gross' Jitterbug Follies and was responsible for animating the two dancing penguins.
 He also worked in 1938 on The Captain and the Kids, an MGM animated series based on The Katzenjammer Kids comic strip.

 He left animation work during World War II to work as a test pilot and flight instructor.
 He also continued to do freelance animation for MGM and Walter Lantz.